 Mike is the driving force behind the Triad lobbying team and maintains an extensive network of relationships with some of the most prominent elected officials in the state, Republican and Democrat alike.
 In 2010, Gov. Tom Corbett tapped Mike to head his transition team on labor and workforce issues.
 He served on the transition advisory team of President George W. Bush in 2000 and was tapped by the Bush-Cheney 2004 campaign to serve as a Pennsylvania Coalition leader.

-The newest member of our team, Todd had been a fixture in the Pennsylvania General Assembly for 13 years and earned a reputation as a key player in a world of complex issues.
-He served as chief of staff to the majority leader in the House of Representatives, where he was front-and-center for every major public policy decision.
+Prior to joining Triad in January 2018, Todd was a fixture in the Pennsylvania General Assembly for 13 years and earned a reputation as a key player in a world of complex issues.
+He served as chief of staff to the House majority leader, where he was front-and-center for every major public policy debate.

-He also served as executive director of the Republican Policy Committee and director of communications for the House Republican Appropriations Committee.
-Todd also served as communications director for the Pennsylvania Chamber of Business & Industry, the state’s largest broad-based business association.
+With significant experience in both the policy development and public outreach arenas, Todd honed his skills while serving as executive director of the Republican Policy Committee and director of communications for the House Republican Appropriations Committee.
+He also served as communications director for the Pennsylvania Chamber of Business & Industry, the state’s largest broad-based business association.

-Megan joins the Triad team as a Senior Associate.
-She brings nearly 15 years of public affairs experience in several industry sectors including healthcare, energy and education.
+Megan brings more than 15 years of public affairs experience in several industry sectors including healthcare, energy and education.

-She spent the past 11 years working at a Harrisburg-based public affairs firm where she successfully developed and executed multi-faceted advocacy campaigns on behalf of a variety of clients.
-Megan has managed public affairs campaigns at both the state and federal levels.
+She previously spent 11 years working at a Harrisburg-based public affairs firm where she successfully developed and executed multi-faceted advocacy campaigns on behalf of a variety of clients.
+Megan has managed public affairs campaigns at the local, state and federal levels.

 Prior to that, she served as the State Advocacy Director for the American Heart Association/American Stroke Association, where she represented the organization to the state legislature.

 Megan is a native of central Pennsylvania and is a graduate from Dickinson College.